-Students attending on a half-time or greater basis are eligible for the Director's List if they make a numerical average of 90.5 or higher for work attempted during the grading period.
+Students attending day classes on a half-time or greater basis or evening classes on a full-time basis are eligible for the President's List if they make a numerical average of 90.5 or higher for work attempted during the grading period.
 Courses for which a symbol is given instead of a numerical grade will be averaged according to the point value accorded that symbol in the paragraph entitled Calculating Satisfactory Progress.